 exercise considerable strategic & pastoral oversight for their

 Archdeaconries.
 The Bishop of Buckingham is the Right Revd Alan Wilson who has

 A Christ - Like Church

-With the appointment of the new Bishop of Oxford, the Right Revd Dr Steven Croft, a new common vision is emerging for the Diocese of
+Bishop of Oxford, the Right Revd Dr Steven Croft, after his appointment introduced a new common vision for the Diocese of

 Oxford … The vision addresses what kind of church we are called to be – A Christ-like Church.